 In the United States, there are currently 42 institutions of higher learning that only enroll women students.
 The colleges and universities are located throughout the country and vary in their academic and social offerings.
 While they all have their unique personalities, they all promote empowering women.
-The percentage of women who attend women’s colleges is small, but a women’s college could be a great fit for some students.
+The percentage of women who attend women’s colleges is small, but an all women’s college could be a great fit for some students.

 1. Small student population

 The majority of women’s colleges have less than 3,000 students.
-This means students will enjoy small classes with regular discussion.
+This means students will enjoy small classes with regular discussions.
 Smaller student populations also allow professors the opportunity to connect with their students on a more personal level.

 2. Less gender inequality